Close Menu

 In Nevada, to win benefits you must have a medical condition that keeps you from working for at least one year.
 Additionally, you must meet SSA’s rules.
 You can also win by proving your physical condition prevents you from working.
 Below you will find some of the main physical conditions on Social Security’s list:

-Our law firm can also help you win benefits for a mental illness.
+Our law firm can also help you win benefits for a mental illness in Nevada.
 However, your mental condition must prevent you from working for more than one year.
 You may have one mental illness or a combination of conditions.
 Either way, we can help you win your case.
 For example, SSDI benefits are available for many mental health conditions including:

 WINNING BENEFITS IN NEVADA WITH YOUR RFC

-When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out for them.
+When the SSA decides your residual functional capacity (RFC), they use your statements.
 For example, when you fill out forms about your past work, you state how much you had to lift on the job.
-You also tell them how much you stood and sat during the work day.
+You also tell them how much you stood and sat during the day at work.

 Your answers on these forms are some of the most important statements you make.
 If you state on your Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
 Frankly, there are no jobs where you lift “nothing.”
 But for some reason, many people write that down as an answer.
 Even desk jobs require some lifting.
 You might, for example, lift files, boxes of paper, books, or supplies.
 Make sure you check the highest number of pounds you lifted on the job.